EES-TUe/assignments-scientific-software-engineering/assignment_0.md

 ## Invite collaborator

-The lead of the team should invitor your teammate as [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).
+The team leader should invite your teammate as [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).

 The other teammate should accept the invitation.